 I’ve helped novice and veteran nonfiction writers improve their work and get published through careful attention to macro issues such as structure, flow, audience, voice, and purpose; as well as micro issues such as grammar, punctuation, and redundancy.
 I view my role as a collaborator, coach, and cheerleader.
-My broad-ranging specialties include creative nonfiction, narrative nonfiction, memoir, career books, and psychology titles.
+My broad-ranging specialties include creative nonfiction, narrative nonfiction, self-help, memoir, career books, and psychology titles.
 As an award-winning picture-book author, I consult with prospective or active children’s-lit writers who want help with project concepts, manuscript editing, and/or industry information.
 In addition, I offer personal coaching to help writers understand and work through writer’s block and other inner obstacles to creativity.

 My own publishing credentials include a mindfulness-themed picture book, Charlotte and the Quiet Place (Parallax Press, 2015), illustrated by Sara Woolley, which won the Gold INDIEFAB Medal and the Silver IPPY Award, among several honors.
 In 2017, Between Sessions Resources published my clinical workbook, Breaking Free of Addiction.
-My essays have appeared in Salon, Cognoscenti, Boston Globe Magazine, Journal News, The Writer's Chronicle, Writer's Digest, The Manifest-Station, Zone 3, and elsewhere.
+My essays have appeared in The New York Times, Salon, Cognoscenti, Boston Globe Magazine, Journal News, The Writer's Chronicle, Writer's Digest, The Manifest-Station, Zone 3, and elsewhere.
 A scholarly paper on adolescent diary writing appeared in Adolescent Psychiatry.

 SUMMER 2021: Available for copyediting and proofreading, some editorial assessments.
 Currently unavailable for developmental editing.